mpkrass7/m_pkfire/content/post/2025-09-12-conformal-inference/index.md

 ---
-title: Conformal Inference for Machine Learning Regression Models
+title: Conformal Inference for Regression Models
 author: Marshall Krassenstein
 date: '2025-09-12'
 slug: conformal-inference
-summary: A walkthrough of conformal inference techniques for regression problems, including absolute and locally weighted conformal inference, with model logging and deployment using MLFlow on Databricks.
+summary: Put a prediction interval around any model you want with conformal inference!
+I walk through conformal inference techniques for regression problems, including absolute and locally weighted conformal inference, with model logging and deployment using MLFlow on Databricks.
 subtitle: ''
 categories: []
 authors: [Marshall Krassenstein]